ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 uint16 HpkeKemId;  /* Defined in [HPKE] */
 uint16 HpkeKdfId;  /* Defined in [HPKE] */
 ~~~

-[OPEN ISSUE: Decide whether to expand the width of the id.]

 Aggregators MUST allocate distinct id values for each `HpkeConfig` in an
 `HpkeConfigList`.